-The price of a home survey varies significantly based on a variety of factors including the type of survey, the size of the property, the location of the property, the amount of bedrooms, the value of the property, etc… This blog shows the possible range of prices for each survey however, it should not be used as a definitive guide as prices may still vary outside of the suggested range:
+The price of a home survey varies significantly based on a variety of factors including the type of survey, the size of the property, the location of the property, the number of bedrooms, the value of the property, etc… This blog shows the possible range of prices for each survey however, it should not be used as a definitive guide as prices may still vary outside of the suggested range:

 - Smart Surveys – Usually cost between £400 to £700 based on averages.
 This refers to the independent surveys which are designed to compete with the homebuyer report.
 These are level one surveys, like the condition report, but are more comprehensive and often include images and a 1-10 rating system for the areas of concern.